 <Unchanged parts are omitted>

 For a BL/CE UE communicating over NTN, time and frequency pre-compensation is adjusted per uplink segment with a transmission duration of Nsegmentprecompensation time units, where the quantity Nsegmentprecompensation is provided by higher layers, as specified in 3GPP TS 36.331 [11].

+In case of CB-Msg3 EDT procedure for a BL/CE UE communicating over NTN configured with CEModeA, the start timing of a PUSCH transmission using CB-Msg3 resource shall be aligned with the start of the corresponding uplink subframe at the UE by assuming NTA=0.

 <Unchanged parts are omitted>